Image

 Vice President

-She also has spoken and written widely on the issue of women in atypical professions.
+She has also spoken and written widely on the issue of women in atypical professions.
 To this end, she spends her time mentoring young women professionally and personally.
-Since its inception, her name has appeared on Senate Majority Leader Loretta Weinberg's list of the most powerful and influential women for InsiderNJ.
+Since its inception, her name has appeared on Senate Majority Leader Loretta Weinberg’s list of the most powerful and influential women for InsiderNJ.
 She has also received statewide awards from The Arc of NJ and Resolve of NJ for her advocacy work.

 A strong advocate for education reform and school choice, Ms. DeMarco believes that every child deserves a quality education regardless of where he or she resides.
 Barbara chaired the New Jersey School Choice and Education Reform Alliance’s Subcommittees on preschool education and special education.